 Business Valuation During Divorce

 Property division and maintenance can become heated, emotional controversies during a divorce.
 They are particularly sticky when a closely held family-owned business that has been a substantial source of income for a married couple is at stake.
-Property division and spousal support may depend on the value of the business.
 New Jersey is an equitable distribution state, which means that the court will divide marital property based on what is fair and reasonable, rather than automatically impose an exactly even split.
-However, reasonable people may disagree about the value of a business in Monmouth County, and the task of valuing it is intricate and challenging.
+However, reasonable people may disagree about the value of a business, and the task of valuing it is intricate and challenging, which is why consulting a Middlesex or Monmouth County business valuation lawyer is important.
 An experienced family law attorney at Goldstein Law Group can help you select and advocate for an appropriate business valuation method during a divorce proceeding.Business Valuation Methods in New Jersey

 A buy-sell agreement or a prenuptial agreement may help establish the value of a business or a spouse's interest in it.
 However, in many cases, a forensic accounting expert retained by your attorney, your spouse's attorney, or the court will determine the value of a closely held business.
 The expert will examine the business' books and records, as well as deposition testimony provided by the parties.